exo-explore/exo/README.md

 ## Known Issues

 - 🚧 *As the library is evolving so quickly, the iOS implementation has fallen behind Python.
 We have decided for now not to put out the buggy iOS version and receive a bunch of GitHub issues for outdated code.
 We are working on solving this properly and will make an announcement when it's ready.
-If you would like access to the iOS implementation now, please email alex@exolabs.net with your GitHub username explaining your use-case and I can give you access on GitHub.
+If you would like access to the iOS implementation now, please email alex@exolabs.net with your GitHub username explaining your use-case and you will be granted access on GitHub.